-Given below are timely articles to keep you informed of tax law changes and related matters.
+This Blog provides timely tax articles as well as the latest tax news to keep you informed of tax law changes and related matters.
 Please note that all news articles are for informational purposes only and are not meant as tax advice.
 Please consult your tax consultant to know how any of these articles impact your specific situation.

 To check out various websites with useful tax and other resources, click on Links.